 Why would you recommend a student move to San Diego or attend school there?

 San Diego is such a diverse city.
 There are so many cultures and the city has a very international feel.
 We have every type of food choice from Ethiopian food to Persian.
-We have hiking, surfing, biking, hot air ballooning, a big running community and of course most days it is sunny and about 75 degrees.
+We have hiking, surfing, biking, hot air ballooning, a big running community and of course most days it is sunny...
 One morning you can run in the mountains and that afternoon be at the beach in time for the sunset.